Silver Linings

 International recognition.
 Congratulations to CCA Fashion Design student Xi Wan, who was selected as a finalist in the 19th International Arts of Fashion Competition hosted at the Musée des Arts Décoratifs, Paris.
 Wan is one of only 50 finalists chosen from 397 fashion students representing 30 countries and 103 schools and universities.

 Protest art.
-All Power to All People by CCA alum Hank Willis Thomas (MFA Photography, MA Visual Criticism 2003) is an eight-foot-tall sculpture depicting an Afro pick with a Black Power fist raised to the sky.
+All Power to All People by CCA alum Hank Willis Thomas (MFA Photography and MA Visual Criticism 2003) is an eight-foot-tall sculpture depicting an Afro pick with a Black Power fist raised to the sky.
 It is also, according to a new list by T Magazine, one of the 25 most influential works of American protest art since World War II.

 A new residence hall.
 Though perhaps one of the most unpredictable years in CCA’s 113-year history, 2020 also marks the beginning of the college’s firm grounding in San Francisco with the fall opening of Founders Hall and ushers in a new era of CCA as a fully residential campus.
 Don’t miss this first-look video tour and the Founders Hall Digital Mural Exhibit, created by CCA Libraries.